 Study the nuts and bolts of language: sound systems, word structure, sentence structure, and how meaning is conveyed.
 Learn about the different theories that have been proposed to account for human linguistic ability.
 In this degree you will learn what human languages share, and where they differ.

 Our course will interest you if you want a formal and empirical grounding in all core areas of linguistics, and are keen to evaluate the major theoretical approaches in these disciplines.

 Our optional modules are in the related fields of applied linguistics, psycholinguistics and sociolinguistics.

-We are one of the largest and most prestigious language and linguistics departments in the world, a place where talented students become part of an academic community in which the majority of research is rated ‘world-leading’ or ‘internationally excellent’ (REF 2014), placing us firmly within the top 10 departments in the UK and ranked among the top 150 departments on the planet according to the QS World University Rankings 2016 for linguistics.
+We are one of the largest and most prestigious language and linguistics departments in the world, a place where talented students become part of an academic community in which the majority of research is rated ‘world-leading’ or ‘internationally excellent’ (REF 2014).
+We are also ranked 13th in the UK for Linguistics in the QS World University Rankings by Subject (2020).

 If you want a global outlook, are interested in human communication, and want to study for a degree with real-world practical value in a world-class department, welcome to Essex.

 Our staff maintain excellent student-staff ratios with capped language-specific seminars.

 In theoretical linguistics, Kyle Jerro and Hannah Gibson work on the structure of words and sentences, focusing on English and other languages while Faith Chiu, Yuni Kim and Nancy Kula work on sound structure.

 In sociolinguistics, Peter Patrick, Rebecca Clift, Enam Al Wer and Ella Jeffries all work on different aspects of how language varies, and investigate which factors cause such variation.
 Peter is also involved in language rights, and offers expert opinions in asylum cases where language is used to determine origin.